Ann Marie Gawel, PhD

 Traditional ecological knowledge

-Western "science" as we view it today is incomplete, at best, and oppressive, at worst, without valuing indigenous knowledge.
+Western "science" as we view it today is incomplete, at best, and oppressive, at worst, without valuing Indigenous knowledge.
+See ways you can support incorporating Indigenous knowledge and build capacity with our non-profit TTT.

 Species conservation